 June - Labor Day

 Although technically a pool, this facility offers a whole lot more fun than that word encompasses.
 A gradual entry the length of the pool that makes it feel more like a shore than a pool, and the giant sprinkling mushroom, walls of water, and other spraying features in the shallows are non-stop fun.
 There is a formidable waterslide, too, for kids old enough to indulge (48” and 7 years old).
 Hours can be persnickety; always check before heading out.
-Kids are free; adults pay $2.50 (or $2 with an LA library card).
+Kids pay $1 (summer swim pass for $10 covers the whole summer) adults pay $3.50.

 Note that rules at Stoner are strict: adults must wear bathing suits whether or not they intend to swim, or else wait outside the gate; kids under 7 must have an adult in the water.
 Also, the water is pretty cold, so save this one for a sunny day.